Todin13/Api-Node/README.md

 Node.js: The JavaScript runtime for executing the application.
 Redis: A fast, open-source, in-memory key-value data store.

-Installation and Setup
+## Installation and Setup
 Clone this repository to your local machine.
+And run requirement.sh after you made it executable.
 The required Node.js modules are already in the directory

 ## API Endpoints